Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The Hunters responded *immediately.* They knew the stakes, and Titan had a renewed fight on his hands the instant the dust settled.
 The Defenders pounced on the precious cargo.
 No time to unfasten the straps properly, he slashed them with his knife.
 He was immediately distracted by charging Hunters, and brought his weapon to bea-

 Daar came out of *nowhere* to defend the array, an angry superhero of a bear whipping this way and that, death exploding into sprays of sickly mist and shrapnel wherever he struck.
-“Git it *running!!”* he bellowed, as he and his personal guard from First Fang made their stand.
+"Git it *running!!"* he bellowed, as he and his personal guard from First Fang made their stand.

 More engineers at Titan’s side.
 Everyone knew how to get *these* built in a hurry.
 Heft.
 Hold.
 Snap together.
 Hook up.
 Power up.
 Yell out a warning, get clear…